jacomago/archiver_docs_temp/docs/source/sysadmin/archiveviewer.md

 # ArchiveViewer Integration

-:::: container
-::: section
-### Retrieving data using the ArchiveViewer
+## Retrieving data using the ArchiveViewer

-The EPICS Archiver Appliance comes with a client plugin for the ArchiveViewer that enables the user to retrieve and display data in the ArchiveViewer using the [PB/HTTP](pb_pbraw.html) protocol.
+The EPICS Archiver Appliance comes with a client plugin for the ArchiveViewer that enables the user to retrieve and display data in the ArchiveViewer using the [PB/HTTP](../developer/pb_pbraw) protocol.
 To download a version of the Archive Viewer with the client plugin for the EPICS Archiver Appliance, please see the [Download](https://github.com/slacmshankar/epicsarchiverap/releases/)\'s